Dr Rachael Sharman | UniSC | University of the Sunshine Coast, Queensland, Australia

 Sunshine Coast

-Rachael Sharman is a senior lecturer and researcher in the field of psychology, especially child/adolescent development.
-Rachael's research is focused on the optimal and healthy development of the paediatric brain, and has covered the psychological and cognitive impacts of: rare genetic disorders (phenylketonuria; PKU); dietary intake; physical activity/sports involvement; concussion; acquired brain injury social media use and high-conflict custody disputes.
+Rachael Sharman is a senior lecturer and researcher in the field of psychology, with a focus on the optimal and healthy development of the paediatric brain.
+Her research has covered the psychological and cognitive impacts of: rare genetic disorders (phenylketonuria; PKU); dietary intake; physical activity/sports involvement; concussion; brain injury; social media use and high-conflict custody disputes.

 Awards